nikhilesh-mh/Chess-Game-Python/README.md

       ```

    - ***Playing the game***:
       - The game will prompt players with the message: "Mission: Find a move for a checkmate."
-You just have to enter the move "g8 to f7".
+You just have to enter the move "g8" and then "f7".
       - The board will be displayed after each move.

 2. **For Full Game Example.**